nubz/gds-validation/readme.md

   }
 })
 ```
-We can create Nunjucks macros to pass the errors returned into:
+We can create Nunjucks macros to pass the errors returned into, these macros work with govuk prototypes:
 ```
 {% from "govuk/components/error-summary/macro.njk" import govukErrorSummary %}